defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/120-bot-detection.md

 ### How can we detect bots?

 To do this we can use javascript to inspect the browser that is visiting our page.
 There are a number of decent articles out there on how to do this.
-We'll use hat minimum to detect [urlscan.io](https://urlscan.io).
+We'll use at minimum to detect [urlscan.io](https://urlscan.io).

 Example test script for enumerating bots.
 We are using [urlscan.io](https://urlscan.io) to screenshot it and read the output.
 However, if we were testing email bots, we'd probably want to send this information to a server so we could